Tsukiyonocm/Math_program/README.md

 5. Explaining the correct answer?
 This would likely be incredibly difficult to do simply because each problem would have somewhat unique answers and while it could be coded out, would be a bit boring and largely be very often similar answers in verbatim.
 Still, it could be of interest.

+6. Refining the file system so that the overall code will be more specialized and like code in its own file system.

 Test Version Update Journal
 ------------
+0.04 - I have the basic framework for a single problem largely set up now.
+I got it working where the problem is displayed, I can choose an answer and I get feedback on if question is correct or not.
+If its correct, the Check Answer button disappears and is replaced by a confirmation message.
+If its wrong, the button remains and a message pops up telling you that it was incorrect.
+I did also have to not have my functions in a seperate file for now as it was getting to hard to figure out how to get things working.
+So I will table this and fix this in the future once its more secure and running.

 0.03 - I started adding in the check answer button.
 I didnt think of a way to display if the answer was correct or not so need to look into the TKinter video again in order to properly display a message.
 I will likely need to create multiple events once the button is clicked, first to display if answer is correct or not, the second event will be to display a correct of incorrect option.

 0.02 - Basic layout has been created.
 Still very basic though everything so far is in the correct spot.
 The functionality is not setup yet though, I will be working on that soon.
 Im trying to put the functions into a separate file, though making sure everything works has been a struggle so far.
 I might have to reassess this as I move forward if it makes sense to keep everything separate.